Co-founder at Movinhand & Enrollhand

 If busy parents can’t access your website or enroll with mobile technology, you might miss out on potential campers and future students.

 Let Social Media Work for You

-Social media is ideal for advertising to families who aren’t familiar with your school and who otherwise may never view your website.
+Social media is ideal for advertising your new summer camp to families who aren’t familiar with your school and who otherwise may never view your website.